Eliot Spitzer: Investing

 In 2012, Spitzer became an investor in TipRanks, an Israeli financial technology start-up company that ranks Wall Street analysts.
 He became a member of the company's board of directors.

 2013 campaign for NYC Comptroller

-On July 7, 2013, Spitzer announced he was running for New York City Comptroller, and would start a petition the following day.
-3,750 valid signatures from registered voters from his party were required by July 11 to register for the race but Spitzer was able to submit over 27,000 signatures to the city Board of Elections before the deadline.
-Spitzer commented that he was asking for forgiveness, and hopeful that voters could forgive him.
+On July 7, 2013, Spitzer announced he was running for New York City Comptroller and would start a petition the following day.
+3,750 valid signatures from registered voters from his party were required by July 11 to register for the race; Spitzer was able to submit over 27,000 signatures to the city Board of Elections before the deadline.
+Spitzer commented that he was asking for forgiveness and hopeful that voters could forgive him.
 Spitzer lost the primary on September 10, 2013, to Scott Stringer.

 Real estate career

 Following his father's illness and death in 2014 and with politics behind him, Spitzer came to lead his family's real estate business, Spitzer Enterprises, despite having avoided the role for much of his life.
 Spitzer sold his company's apartments in The Corinthian and the Crown Building for a large profit, which he used to fund a $700 million project of three waterfront buildings in South Williamsburg, Brooklyn.